DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "may use the course and location code to generate a unique identifier (which then triggers a different workflow within a student record system)"
     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
-    accuracy: ["Candidates can only choose from a pre-populated list of training locations which is driven by data from the Find service"]
+    accuracy: ["Candidates can only choose from a pre-populated list of training locations which is driven by data from the Find service.
+Only training locations that have vacancies will be shown."]
   }
 }) }}